awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. Open the AWS CLI\.

 1. Run the `create-stack-set` command\.

    In the following example, we enable automatic deployments to allow StackSets to automatically deploy to accounts that are added to the target organization or OUs in the future\.
-We also retain stack resources when an account is removed from a target organization or OU\.
+We retain stack resources when an account is removed from a target organization or OU\.
+We also activate `--managed-execution` so that StackSets performs non\-conflicting operations concurrently and queues conflicting operations\.
+After conflicting operations finish, StackSets starts queued operations in request order\.
+**Note**
+If there are already running or queued operations, StackSets queues all incoming operations even if they are non\-conflicting\.
+You can't modify your stack set's execution configuration while there are running or queued operations for that stack set\.

    ```
    aws cloudformation create-stack-set \